Inmates At Arizona’s Tent City Jail ‘Left To Rot’ During Extreme Heatwave

 Penzone’s intention is to get rid of Tent City once and for all.
 In fact, 400 inmates have already been transferred to other jail facilities.

 RT reported that many inmates housed in Tent City work on chain gangs.
-Doing landscape and roadside clean-up, both male and female inmates work 30 day programs.
+Doing landscape and roadside clean-up, both male and female inmates work 30-day programs.

 Tent City still housing 350 inmates during heat wave https://t.co/Chzkg25bvR #aznews